Bob Goes Fishing | About

 mic lead

-I was reluctant to buy a like for like replacement in view of the problems I have mentioned and, of course, the fact that it failed after just over three years use.
+When my trusty ORDRO EP7 headcam expired on the 16 August 2024 I was reluctant to buy a like for like replacement in view of the fact that it failed after just over three years use.
 I tried an alternative body-mounted arrangement using my iPhone on a neck mount but this was unwieldy and cumbersome.
 Also, the sophistication of the iPhone resulted in the camera focus not always being where I wanted it, and it didn't capture the action very well when actually playing a fish.

-I considered using a more conventional static camera but felt that the body-mounted approach had become a feature of my videos and didn't want to change that.
+I also considered using a more conventional static camera approach but felt that the body-mounted views had become a feature of my videos and didn't want to change that.
 In the end I kept the neck mount but bought a GoPro Hero 12 Black camera that is considerably lighter than the iPhone, and far less unwieldy.
 It uses a fixed focus lens thus avoiding the inappropriate focusing problems while providing a wide range of lens angle settings that allow it to be set up optimally for my fishing.

 mic lead

-Section updated August 2024
+Section extensively updated November 2024

 Building this site

-For those who are interested in such things, brief explanation of how the site has been constructed.
+For those who are interested in such things, a brief explanation of how the site has been constructed.

 Web site